-White-faced saki monkey behavior and facts
+White-faced saki monkey conservation

-White-faced saki monkeys, the Oregon Zoo and you
+White-faced saki monkeys at the Oregon Zoo

 At the zoo, these monkeys live in the Amazon Flooded Forest exhibit.
 The saki monkeys enjoy insect treats like mealworms and crickets, as well as flowering browse, and enrichment toys, including egg cartons and raisin boards stuffed with yummy treats like peanut butter, yogurt and honey.
 They are very inquisitive and enjoy training with their keeper.